SylvainGuieu/smartplotlib/README.md

 # put some default, for instance,  here in the fill method
 psinus.fill.update(linewidth=None, linestyle="solid")
 ```
-Then you can use you psinus and plot what you need from it:
+Then you can use your psinus and plot what you need from it:
 ```python
 >>> psinus(2.0, 0.0, 3).plot(color="red") # a line plot
 # or